terencehonles/mailman/README.txt

 Mailman is written in Python which is available for all platforms that Mailman is supported on, including GNU/Linux and most other Unix-like operating systems (e.g. Solaris, *BSD, MacOSX, etc.).
-It does not run on Windows, although web and mail clients on any platform should be able to interact with Mailman just fine.
+Mailman is not supported on Windows, although web and mail clients on any platform should be able to interact with Mailman just fine.

 The Mailman home page is: